CodeAbbey/Translations/es/task-122.md

-Now that you have learned about three sorting algorithms with quadratic time complexity ([Bubble](./bubble-sort), (./selection) and [Insertion](./insertion) sorts) you should be curious, whether it is possible to perform the task significantly faster.
+Now that you have learned about three sorting algorithms with quadratic time complexity [Burbuja - Bubble](./bubble-sort--es), [Selección - Selection](./selection--es) and [Insercción - Insertion](./insertion--es) sorts) you should be curious, whether it is possible to perform the task significantly faster.

 The problem is that if these algorithms solrt `10000` elements in a second, then they will sort `100` times more elements (one million) in about `100*100` longer time, i.e. several hours!